 For case statements and aggregates, mistrust subranges as choices after enumeration literals have been added anywhere but the beginning or the end of the enumeration type definition.15F

-C.30 Demarcation of Control Flow [EOJ]
+6.29 Demarcation of Control Flow [EOJ]

 This vulnerability is not applicable to Ada as the Ada syntax describes several types of compound statements that are associated with control flow including if statements, loop statements, case statements, select statements, and extended return statements.
 Each of these forms of compound statements require unique syntax that marks the end of the compound statement.

-C.31 Loop Control Variables [TEX]
+6.30 Loop Control Variables [TEX]

-With the exception of unsafe programming (see ), this vulnerability is not applicable to Ada as Ada defines a for loop where the number of iterations is controlled by a loop control variable (called a loop parameter).
+With the exception of unsafe programming (see 4 General terminology and concepts), this vulnerability is not applicable to Ada as Ada defines a for loop where the number of iterations is controlled by a loop control variable (called a loop parameter).
 This value has a constant view and cannot be updated within the sequence of statements of the body of the loop.

-C.32 Off-by-one Error [XZH]
+6.31 Off-by-one Error [XZH]

-C.32.1 Applicability to language
+6.31.1 Applicability to language

 Confusion between the need for < and <= or > and >= in a test.